maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-1/passage-1.md

 ### **Vocabulary Learning Plan: The Future of Urban Farming (4-Part Video Series)**

-This is a revised, compact plan that covers all 59 vocabulary words you need to learn.
-Each video is maximized to the 16-word limit to ensure an efficient and comprehensive learning experience, telling the complete story of the Parisian rooftop farm.
+This is a revised plan that focuses on a narrative, storytelling approach to improve vocabulary retention.
+This plan covers all 59 words, structured as a 4-part story about the Parisian rooftop farm.

 ---